zer0bruh/ArenaSurvivor/README.md

 - Windows version (.exe)
 - macOS version (.app)

 You can always use the build_releases.py to rebundle the game into an application when making changes.
-It will create an app depending on the user's operating system.
+It will create an app depending on the operating system in use.
 Linux has not been tested.